gosquared/gosquared-wordpress-plugin/readme.txt

 == Screenshots ==
 1. Plugin options screen.
-2. The plugin fuels detailed real-time information about your visitors!
+2. The plugin fuels detailed real-time information about your visitors
 3. Analyse detailed statistics about your website and its traffic over time
+4. Light up the world with a visual representation of your web traffic's geographical distribution

 == Changelog ==

+= 0.2.3 =
+* Added option to prevent post preview pages from being tracked.
+* Improved styling: New branding banner at the top and restyled success & error notices.
+* Updated tracking code to latest version.
+* Added & updated screenshots.

 = 0.2.2 =
-* Aaron Parker adds option to track admin pages and integrates visitor naming
+* Aaron Parker adds option to track admin pages and integrates visitor naming.
 * Updated Tracking Code, completely re-architectured for speed & efficiency.
 Tracker is now included asynchronously and completely unobtrusive.

 = 0.2.1 =
-* Fixed a bug with account code validation
+* Fixed a bug with account code validation.

 = 0.1 =
 * Created the plugin.